Cook Strait News

 Cook Strait News was a free community newspaper in Wellington, New Zealand, which covered the Eastern and Southern suburbs of the city.
 It was published between 5 April 1994 and 13 June 2006.
+At some point after 2006, it resumed publication, with the last edition dated 28 March 2019.

 According to a 2012 ABC audit, Cook Strait News printed 25,456 copies weekly.
 The deadline for the newspaper was on Friday afternoons with it being delivered throughout the area on Mondays.